-The age old concern about vitamin C causing kidney stones stems from studies in the ‘90’s that reported raised oxalic acid levels in the urine of people supplementing vitamin C. Oxalic acid is a key component of calcium oxalate stones - 70% of all kidney stones contain this substance.
+The age old concern about What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… causing kidney stones stems from studies in the ‘90’s that reported raised oxalic acid levels in the urine of people supplementing vitamin C. Oxalic acid is a key component of What it does: Promotes a healthy heart, clots blood, promotes healthy nerves, contracts muscles, improves skin, bone and dental health, relieves aching muscles and bones,… oxalate stones – 70% of all kidney stones contain this substance.
 Obviously, an elevated urinary oxalic acid level is undesirable.
 However, while metabolic conversion does indeed take place, it is insignificant.

 The apparently higher levels of oxalic acid in the urine that have been previously reported arise from the fact that ascorbic acid which is excreted in the urine undergoes a chemical conversion to oxalic acid while it is in a test -tube prior to analysis.
 This was proven several years ago by research at the Kidney Stone Research Laboratory of the University of Cape Town where they conducted a controlled trial in which 10 volunteer subjects were required to ingest 4g of Vit C per day for 5 days.
 Urines (24h) were collected before, during and after the ingestion period.
 Unlike the earlier studies they simply put a preservative in our urine collection bottles to prevent this conversion in the test tube.
 Previous studies failed to take this precaution and hence reported erroneously high oxalic acid levels in their urine.
 These were rigorously analysed for a host of independent physicochemical risk factors, all of which are regarded as powerful indicators of the risk of kidney stone formation.